 Ah, the magical little blue pill.
 Viagra.
 This drug which is prescribed to treat erectile dysfunction in men, is often the go-to solution for those who have a hard time achieving an erection.
 But what are these little blue pills, and how do they work?
-Might they help you with your ED?
+Might they help you with your erectile dysfunction (ED)?
 And, how can you get them?

 What is Viagra?